-Herero is a Bantu language with around 250,000 speakers in parts of Namibia, Bostwana and Angola, specifically in the Kunene, Omaheke and Otjozondjupa regions in Namibia; in the Ghanzi district in Botswana; and in the Namibe, HuĂla and Cunene provinces in Angola.
-It is closely related to Himba and Tjimba.
+Herero is a Southwest Bantu language with around 250,000 speakers in Namibia, Bostwana and Angola.
+In particular, it is spoken in the Kunene, Omaheke and Otjozondjupa regions in northern Namibia, in the Ghanzi district in western Botswana, and in the Namibe, HuĂla and Cunene provinces in southwestern Angola.

 Herero was first written, using the Latin alphabet, at the end of the 19th century by the missionary Gottlieb Viehe, who translated the Bible into Herero.
 Since the 1960s efforts have been made to standardise the spelling of Herero.